Corneal Flash Burns

 Medically reviewed by Drugs.com.
 Last updated on Sep 3, 2023.

 What is a corneal flash burn?

-A corneal flash burn is when your cornea is burned by too much ultraviolet (UV) light.
+A corneal flash burn is caused by too much ultraviolet (UV) light.
 The cornea is the clear layer of tissue that covers the front of your eye.

 What causes a corneal flash burn?

-- Bright lights: Lasers and halogen lights are examples of bright lights that can cause corneal flash burns.
-Bright signs or lamps used in a lab or dental office may also cause a corneal flash burn.
+- Bright signs or lamps used in a lab or dental office

 What are the signs and symptoms of a corneal flash burn?